stefanprodan/caddy-builder/README.md

 ### Running Caddy with Docker Swarm

-In order to deploy Caddy with a custom config on Docker Swarm, you need to use Docker engine version 17.06 or later:
+In order to deploy Caddy with a custom config on Docker Swarm, you need to use Docker engine version 17.06 or later.
+The Caddy image has curl installed so you can easily define a health check:

 ```yaml
 version: "3.3"